dherrera1911/dherrera1911.github.io/_posts/2024-08-21-constrained-learning-with-pytorch-parametrizations.md

 ```

 We are now ready to implement a model that optimizes a matrix
-constrained to be SPD using the Log-Cholesky parametrization.
+while constraining it to be SPD, using the Log-Cholesky parametrization.
-Let's now set up a problem where we want to do such optimization
+Let's set up a problem where we want to do such optimization
 and implement the model.

 **Estimating a covariance matrix with missing data**